yufongpeng/AnovaBase.jl/README.md

 ### TO DO
 1. More statitics will be printed to pressent more information.
 2. Ommit some terms if the formula contains more than 10 terms.
 3. `anova` for single `GeneralizedLinearModel` will be implemented in different way compared to other models.
-All submodels will be fitted and stored.
+All submodels will be fit and stored.
 4. Implementation of `Rao` and `Mallow's Cp`.